jiaoshuntian/ivory-operator/docs/content/guides/logical-replication.md

       options: "REPLICATION"
 ```

-The key difference between the two Postgres clusters is this section in the `rhino` manifest:
+The key difference between the two Ivory clusters is this section in the `rhino` manifest:

 ```
 users: